magomimmo/modern-cljs/doc/tutorial-09.md

     (ev/listen! (dom/by-id "calc") :mouseout remove-help)))
 ```

 > NOTE 2: this is the first time we met macros in CLJS.
-CLJS macros are
+CLJS macros
-> written in CLojure and are referenced via the `:require-macros`
+> are written in CLJ and are referenced via the `:require-macros`
 > keyword in the namespace declaration where the `:as` prefix is
 > required.
 It has to be noted that the code generated by macros must
 > target the capability of CLJS (see [Difference from Clojure][8])